AuctionJournal/aj-code-doc/auction-lot/fields.md

 - SellerTax

   - Info - formula applicable for seller tax
-  - logic - if seller have specific buy back setting and seller have specific seller tax then that will be used else provided will be used
+  - logic - if seller have specific buy back setting and seller have specific seller tax then that will be used else auction's default will be used
   - changable - if auction is collecting taxes and lot is taxable and before auction close bidding

         Auctioneer: { type: ObjectId, ref: "Auctioneer" },